 “If any request is made for medical records either by the patients/authorised attendant or legal authorities involved, the same may be duly acknowledged and documents shall be issued within the period of 72 hours,” said S.S.
 Agarwal, IMA president.
 Hindu

-Read Medical and Health Laws @ LatestLaws.com-
+Read Medical and Health Laws @ LatestLaws.in-

 - Clinical Establishments (Registration and Regulation) Act,2010

 - Delhi Prohibition of Smoking and Non-Smokers Health Protection Act,1996

 - Drugs and Magic Remedies (Objectionable Advertisements) Act,1954